Development Documents

 Seafood Processing

 Development Document for Effluent Limitations Guidelines and New Source Performance Standards for the Fish Meal, Salmon, Bottom Fish, Clam, Oyster, Sardine, Scallop, Herring, and Abalone Segment of the Canned and Preserved Fish and Seafood Processing Industry Point Source Category: Group 1, Phase II (September 1975).
-The EPA NSCEP webpage does not provide a direct working link to the online document but a an alternative EPA link allows viewing of a scanned version .
-The EPA's online development document display is too cumbersome for easy review and printing.
-Accordingly, the scanned version of the seafood processing development document is compiled into a single MS Word file (13.1 MB), which is more convenient.
-Alternatively, if file size is a limitation, the larger MS Word file is broken up into three parts.
-These are: Title Page and Table of Contents through Document Section IV (4.7 MB); Document Sections V through VII (6.0 MB); and Document Section VII through the End (2.5 MB).
+The EPA NSCEP webpage does not provide a direct working link to the online document but a an alternative EPA link allows viewing of a scanned version.

 The scanned version of the seafood processing development document is also compiled in PDF (12.5 MB).
 Alternatively, if file size is a limitation, the larger PDF file is broken up into three parts.
 These are: Title Page and Table of Contents through Document Section IV (4.5 MB); Document Sections V through VII (5.7 MB); and Document Section VII through the End (2.4 MB).

-The EPA has ordering information at Development Document for Final Effluent Limitations Guidelines and Standards for the Coastal Subcategory of the Oil and Gas Extraction Point Source Category.
-[October 1996; EPA-821-R-96-023] Although this is a fairly recent document (1996), we could not easily find an electronic version on the internet.
+The EPA has ordering information at Development Document for Final Effluent Limitations Guidelines and Standards for the Coastal Subcategory of the Oil and Gas Extraction Point Source Category [October 1996; EPA 821-R-96-023].
+Although this is a relatively recent document (1996) by internet timeline, we could not easily find an electronic version on the internet.

-Accordingly, we are providing the full document on this LEA website in PDF format (25.7 MB) at Coastal Subcategory of Oil and Gas.
+Accordingly, we are providing the full document on this LEA website in PDF format (25.7 MB) at Coastal Subcategory for Oil and Gas Extraction (1996).
 Alternatively, if file size is a limitation, the larger PDF file is broken up into three parts.
 These are: Title Page and Table of Contents through Document Section VII (7.4 MB); Document Sections VIII through XI (8.5 MB); and Document Section VII through the End (8.7 MB).